woocommerce/woocommerce/readme.txt

 * Fix - Correctly use wildcard character on email restrictions on coupons. #22167
 * Fix - Avoids Warnings in Action Scheduler Library for PHP 5.2. #22160
 * Fix - Don't include product in BreadcrumbList structured data so Google will recognize stand-alone Product structured data. #22344
+* Fix - Fix Product widget showing hidden products when hide out of stock was enabled. #22230
 * Dev - REST API - Fixed support to order results by slugs. #22168

 = 3.5.3 - 2018-12-20 =